Peter-TMK/TDD/README.md

 # TDD - Test-Driven Development with JEST/SUPERTEST

-The are different types of Testing:
+There are different types of Testing:

 Unit Testing - Involves individual testing of functions that collectively make up our code base or business logic Integration Testing - Involves the testing of software modules/functions that are integrated, as a group.